-Having an eco-friendly pool can be extremely beneficial, not only for minimizing one’s carbon footprint, but for reducing the financial burden of pool ownership as well.
+Having an eco-friendly pool can be extremely beneficial, not only for minimizing one’s carbon footprint, but for reducing the financial burden of pool ownership.
 Pools consume large amounts of energy for heating, running the pump, and keeping the water clear and swimmable.
 Therefore, if you don’t follow the proper strategies, your pool can easily become both an energy drain on the planet, and a cost drain on your budget!

 Here are some simple steps you can follow to create an energy efficient pool that will not only help save you money, but keep your environmental impact minimal.